 E: email@example.com T: 01728 633900

-In order to ensure we are working with accurate information, we use location specific data gathered both from the Met Office and one of the UK’s leading private meteorological service providers, Weatherquest.
+In order to ensure we are working with accurate information, we use location specific data gathered from one of the UK’s leading private meteorological service providers, Weatherquest.

 Weatherquest is based at The University of East Anglia.
 Their expert meteorologists are relied upon for data for a huge range of industry sectors including agriculture, insurance, broadcast and print media, wind energy and sports.

-In our operations centre, all our staff are Met Office trained and are highly skilled at correctly interpreting and cross-checking complex data from both sources to arrive at a decision as to whether there is a risk of ice.
+In our operations centre, all our staff are highly skilled at correctly interpreting and cross-checking complex data from both sources to arrive at a decision as to whether there is a risk of ice.
 If there is any doubt, we will inspect first and act accordingly, using professional judgement.

 Location specific forecasts (replace Reporting/Analysing)

-Our team of expert analysts can quickly interpret data provided from The Met Office and Weatherquest.
+Our team of expert analysts can quickly interpret data provided from Weatherquest.
 This forms part of the reporting feedback supplied to clients.
 All forecasts are location specific and show hourly changes in forecast enabling us to refine when to treat and how much to apply.

 We have a clear understanding of environmental variations, enabling us to deliver the exact amount of material required for the conditions.
 This makes our gritting services something you can rely on.

-We closely monitor specific data from the Met Office and Weatherquest to identify areas where snow is most likely, ensuring our snow clearing services are deployed at the correct time.
+We closely monitor specific data from Weatherquest to identify areas where snow is most likely, ensuring our snow clearing services are deployed at the correct time.

 With nationwide winter maintenance provided 7 days a week and a tailor made service to each specific site, we tackle the duty of care towards the general public and your employees head on.